Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/sizeplay/readme.md

 - a size ray gun that can enlarge or shrinkify people (for now admin-spawn and ghost cafe only)
 - picking tiny people up like items (configurable)
 - squishing tiny people when you step on them, with effect depending on intent chosen (configurable)
+- slowdowns for micros

+Be careful.
+The configs are not designed for being reloaded mid-game, so if you do so, things will get wonky.
 ### TG Proc/File Changes

 - code/game/atoms.dm, /atom/proc/set_base_pixel_y() - added an animation